noapeled/GloolaServer/README.md

     GET /medicine/names/:substring

-The server will respond with all matching medicine names and corresponding medicine_id's.
+The server will respond with all medicine names which match :substring, along with corresponding medicine_id's.
 The matching is done in a case-insensitive manner, e.g.

     GET /medicine/names/LL